PaulineF13/TRiP/README.md

 &emsp;&emsp;i) *PROJECT_NAME.Analysis_report.html* gathers standard output of each analysis pipeline tool.
 It allows to know numbers of reads at each step a)raw reads b)reads after trimming and length selection c)after out RNA depletion d)after double alignment on the reference genome.
 &emsp;&emsp;ii) *PROJECT_NAME.Final_report.txt* presents all figures and explanation link with the differential analysis.
 &emsp;&emsp;iii) *config.yaml* to have a parameters backup.

 - *a dag file* which represents all the analysis pipeline steps with your samples.

 >Last big tip:
-In case that a sample is too variable against other replicats or if new samples sequencing are added to your study, you can delete/add them in the *fastq* subfolder, delete the subfolder *RESULTS/DESeq2* and the two reports presents in *RESULTS*.
+In case that a sample is too variable against other replicats or if new samples sequencing are added to your study, you can delete/add them in the *fastq* subfolder, delete the subfolder *RESULTS/DESeq2*.
 Run again TRiP on the same *project_name* folder and it only (re)create missing files (complete analysis for added samples, new differential analysis with all samples available in *fastq* subfolder).